Preparing for Exams

 NOTE: Past Exam Papers are available on the Boole Library Website.
 They may give you an indication of the subject and style of questions that could be asked.
-You should check with your examiner to ascertain their relevence to this years' exam.
+You should check with your examiner to ascertain their relevance to this years exam.

 For more guidance, you can download our handout on Preparing for your exams

 Finally, if you want to connect with someone to help you create a study plan, please get in touch with the Skills Centre at email@example.com or through any of our social media channels.

 If you are registered with the Disability Support Service (DSS), please ensure that:

 - Your Module Coordinator is aware of the exam accommodations you require